clearlinux/telemetrics-backend/README.md

 To control access to the applications, it is recommended that system administrators leverage web server authentication.

-Regarding alternate deployment scenarios, one might want to host the collector, telemetryui, and database on three separate servers/VMs; and implement network access controls for these systems.
+Regarding alternate deployment scenarios, one might want to host the telemetryui and database on three separate servers/VMs; and implement network access controls for these systems.
 The in-tree deployment script does not support these types of deployments, but with minimal modification to the source, they should be possible.